mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The exploration of tensions in Chapter 5 summary, design decisions of tool use can to increase agency in practical terms by providing affordances or by removing barriers to use.
 Conceptually these practical dimension can be framed as instrumental agency or removing aspects of negative liberty caused by technical barriers [@matusov_mapping_2016, p.
 433].

-Examples of mediation and instrumental agency are shown in varied forms in the use of GDPs aligned often with a personal appropriation.
+Examples of mediation and instrumental agency are shown in varied forms in the use of GDPs aligned often with a personal appropriation (shown in Table 6.1).

 As an example take the resolution of tensions surrounding  authenticity of coding web development language, coding environment and documentation. my choice of curated collection of docs prevented friction and potential confusion if using real developer documents.